shopware/docs/products/extensions/search/field-config.md

 In addition to the Shopware Elasticsearch default analyzer, the *advanced search* adds some additional analyzer.
 Each analyzer uses a different set of filters.
 Here is a list of all used custom analyzers in the *advanced search*:

-1. `sesAnalyzer` -   It is the default [analyzer](https://www.elastic.co/guide/en/elasticsearch/reference/current/analyzer.html) for the content.
-Filters used are: `sesCharFilter`, `sesNumericCharFilter`
+1. `sesAnalyzer` -   It is the default [Analyzer](https://www.elastic.co/guide/en/elasticsearch/reference/current/analyzer.html) for the content.
+Filters used are: `sesCharFilter`, `sesNumericCharFilter`.

 1. `sesNgramAnalyzer` -  Each string field that is indexed has an internal mapping for an extra field with the suffix `.ngram`.
 You can configure which field should be used in the [Administration module](https://docs.shopware.com/en/shopware-6-en/enterprise-extensions/enterprise-search?category=shopware-6-en/enterprise-extensions#Configuration).
-Filters used are: `ses_ngram`, `sesCharFilter`, `sesNumericCharFilter`
+Filters used are: `ses_ngram`, `sesCharFilter`, `sesNumericCharFilter`.

 1. `sesShingleAnalyzer` -  Each string field that is indexed has an internal mapping for an extra field with the suffix `.ngram`.
 You can configure which field should be used in the [Administration module](https://docs.shopware.com/en/shopware-6-en/enterprise-extensions/enterprise-search?category=shopware-6-en/enterprise-extensions#Configuration).
-Filters used are: `ses_shingle`, `sesCharFilter`, `sesNumericCharFilter`
+Filters used are: `ses_shingle`, `sesCharFilter`, `sesNumericCharFilter`.

-1. `sesSearchAnalyzer` -  It is the default [search analyzer](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-analyzer.html) for the search words.
-Filters used are: `synonym`
+1. `sesSearchAnalyzer` -  It is the default [Search analyzer](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-analyzer.html) for the search words.
+Filters used are: `synonym`.